Consulting to Travel Blogging: Trading Deadlines for Destinations

 What if I could actually transition from consulting to travel blogging full-time?

-I started strategizing my escape.
+That’s when I started strategizing my escape.

 - I planned financially, ensuring that when I finally made the leap, I wasn’t jumping without a parachute.